Change the security settings for AirPlay

 - Every Time: If you choose this option, you'll need to enter an on-screen code every time you AirPlay to your Apple TV.

-- To give access only to users who have your password, choose Password.
-Then any user who wants to use AirPlay on your Apple TV needs to ask you for your password.
-You might want to change your password periodically, because after someone enters your password on their device, that device remembers the password forever.
+- Use Password Instead: To give access only to users who have your AirPlay password, choose this option.
+Then any user who wants to use AirPlay on your Apple TV needs to ask you for your AirPlay password.

 Use Conference Room Display

-- Make sure that your Apple TV has the latest software.
+- Make sure that your Apple TV has the latest version of tvOS.